 The eastern limit of north east Bulgaria is the Black Sea.
 Along the coastline is the city of Varna — Bulgaria’s maritime capital and third largest city.
-Like south east Bulgaria, this northern stretch of the coastline has many beach resorts and is well known for its nightlife, making thia a popular tourist destination in summer.
+Like south east Bulgaria, this northern stretch of the coastline has many beach resorts and is well known for its nightlife, making this a popular tourist destination in summer.
 Varna is one of a number of ancient seaside towns along the Black Sea Coast, known in antiquity as Odessos.
 The city and nearby beaches are a popular tourist destination.
 There are many archaeology and historical sites near Varna.
 Not to be missed in Varna itself is the Regional Historical Museum, known for its extraordinary collection of Thracian gold artefacts – or the Roman public Baths, said to be amongst the biggest in the Roman world.
 Inland are a number of Roman and Medieval museums and sites, as well as the reconstructed Neolithic Village in the town of Neofit Rilski.
+See also: Introduction to the Archaeology & History of Bulgaria

 The north east region includes the provinces of Varna, Dobrich, Shumen, Turgovishte, Razgrad and Silistra.